 Key lessons

-• Have an admin run the process.
+- Have an admin run the process.
 They can schedule, qualify, collect payments, and share basic documents.
 Protect your valuable time.
-Have a virtual assistant do this for a few hundred dollars a month.
+Have an agent do this for a few hundred dollars a month.
 Worth it, right?
 Look at how dentists use assistants, such that in your 90 minute visit, you saw the doctor for only 5 minutes of it.

 Dennis Yu